kkorovesis/textnorm/README.md

 #  TextNorm (Text Normalizer)

-Python package for Text Normalizing.
+Python package for Text Normalization.
 The purpose of this project is to build a standalone text normalizer for text pre-processing.
 Version 0.3 includes:

 * Spell correct: Correct spelling based in Peter Norvig's algorithm.